Manipulation and readout of spin states of a single-molecule magnet by a spin-polarized current: RESULTS AND DISCUSSIONS

 \subsection{Dependence of the switching time and the readout time on the SMM-electrode coupling}

 To illustrate that the influences of the asymmetry of the SMM-electrode coupling and the corresponding coupling strengths on the switching time and the readout time, we consider here the $\varepsilon_{\text{LUMO}}-eV_{g}=2.0$ case.
-For the given writing bais voltage and spin polarizations of the source and drain electrodes, the switching time is determined by the number of conduction electrons per unit time tunneling out the source electrode into the SMM, namely, $\Gamma_{L}$, and that per unit time tunneling out the SMM and into the drain electrode, namely, $\Gamma_{R}$.
+For the given writing bias voltage and spin polarizations of the source and drain electrodes, the switching time is determined by the number of conduction electrons per unit time tunneling into the SMM from the source electrode, namely, $\Gamma_{L}$, and the number of conduction electrons per unit time tunneling out the SMM and into the drain electrode, namely, $\Gamma_{R}$.
 Therefore, the SMM-electrode coupling and the corresponding coupling strengths have a strong influence on the switching time, see Fig. 9.
-Furthermore, although the magnitudes of the $dI/dt$ and the $d\left\langle S_{z}\right\rangle /dt$ of the spin-state of stored information over time in the readout process depend on the the asymmetry of the SMM-electrode coupling and the corresponding coupling strengths, the relaxation time is mainly determined by the SMM's internal level structure.
+Furthermore, although the magnitudes of the $dI/dt$ of the spin-state of stored information over time in the readout process depend on the the asymmetry of the SMM-electrode coupling and the corresponding coupling strengths, the relaxation time is mainly determined by the SMM's internal level structure.
 Consequently, the asymmetry of the SMM-electrode coupling and the corresponding coupling strengths have a slight influence upon the readout time, which is still of the order of nanosecond, see Fig. 10, and can also be understood in terms of the above mentioned relaxation of the SMM's eigenstates.